Global restrictions under local state discrimination: Global vs. local measurements

-\textit{Global vs.~local measurements}.--- We now turn towards comparing the performance of global and local measurement strategies on the task of successfully discriminating the states $\rho_z$.
-For generality, we consider imperfect experimental devices which might yield inconclusive measurement outcomes labelled by $a,b=\o$ with probability
+We now turn towards comparing the performance of global and local measurement strategies on the task of successfully discriminating the states $\rho_z$.
+For generality, we consider imperfect experimental devices which might yield inconclusive measurement outcomes labelled by $a,b=\varnothing$ with probability

-To study the distinguishing capabilities of local measurement strategies, our goal will be to maximize the success probability $p_{s}^{\text{L}}$ from \eqref{eq:ps} given a bounded rate of inconclusive events $p_{\o}^{\text{L}}\geq p_{\o}$.
-This optimization shall run over all possible pure state preparations $\rho_z=\ketbra{\psi_z}$ with overlaps bounded by $\braket{\psi_z}{\psi_{z'}}\geq\delta$ and measurements strategies $A_{a|x}$ and $B_{b|y}$ in Alice and Bob's devices respectively.
+To study the distinguishing capabilities of local measurement strategies, our goal will be to maximize the success probability $p_{s}^{\text{L}}$ from \eqref{eq:ps} given a bounded rate of inconclusive events $p_{\varnothing}^{\text{L}}\geq p_{\varnothing}$.
+This optimization shall run over all possible pure state preparations $\rho_z=\ketbra{\psi_z}$ with overlaps bounded by $\braket{\psi_z|\psi_{z'}}\geq\delta$ and measurements strategies $A_{a|x}$ and $B_{b|y}$ in Alice and Bob's devices respectively.
 For this purpose, we will employ an SDP hierarchy based on building a Gramm matrix \cite{wang2019}.
 Namely, we define the list of operators $S=\left\{\ket{\psi_z},\left(A_{a|x}\otimes\mathds{1}\right)\ket{\psi_z},\left(\mathds{1}\otimes B_{b|y} \right)\ket{\psi_z}\right\}$.
 Then, we build the Gramm matrix $G_{u,v}=u^\dagger v$, for $u,v\in S$.
 By construction, for any set of valid states $\left\{\ket{\psi_z}\right\}$ and POVMs $\left\{A_{a|x}\right\}$, $\left\{B_{b|y}\right\}$, the Gramm matrix $G$ is positive-semidefinite.
 Reversely, a properly constructed $G\succeq 0$ (that is in this case, with normalised operators $\left\{A_{a|x}\right\}$, $\left\{B_{b|y}\right\}$) yields correlations fitting an outer approximation of the quantum set \cite{navascues2008}.
 Indeed, note that all observable probabilities can be drawn from the elements $p(a,b|x,y,z)=\bra{\psi_z}A_{a|x}\otimes B_{b|y}\ket{\psi_z}$.
-Additionally, distinguishability can be operationally constrained implying a bound on the overlaps $\braket{\psi_z }{\psi_{z'}}\geq \delta$.
+Additionally, distinguishability can be operationally constrained implying a bound on the overlaps $\braket{\psi_z |\psi_{z'}}\geq \delta$.
 Through this SDP hierarchy, we compute the maximum success probability $p_s^{\text{L}}$ given a set of global state preparations with bounded pair-wise overlaps and limited probability of inconclusive events.

 We compare the computed bounds with the equivalent scenario but allowing Alice and Bob to perform a global measurement.
 That is, consider now that Charlie's preparations are sent to a single device which performs a global measurement described by the POVM $\{M_c\}$ yielding $c$ as measurement outcomes.
 In this generic prepare-and-measure scenario, we aim to maximise the success probability which can be written as